EntryPointDC's Shabbat Clusters

 Interested in joining a community for Shabbat but don't have a place to go?
 Want to meet new people?
-Or do you really just like Jews and/or food?
+Shabbat Clusters create community by gathering people by their interests and neighborhoods to eat and celebrate Jewish life together.

 How They Work:

-Thanks to the generosity of of The Exelbert and Salzberg Family Endowment for EntryPointDC Shabbat Clusters, EntryPointDC will be hosting a Kickoff Shabbat Dinner on Friday, September 19, 2014 at 7:00 pm at the DCJCC for all those who have signed up for a Shabbat Cluster.
+Thanks to the generosity of of The Exelbert and Salzberg Family Endowment for EntryPointDC Shabbat Clusters, EntryPointDC will be hosting a Kickoff Shabbat Dinner Friday, March 31 at 7:30 pm at the DCJCC for all those who have signed up for a Shabbat Cluster.
 This dinner is your first chance to meet the other people in your Cluster and mingle with everyone else!

 Frequently Asked Questions: